Tire and Tube Removal and Installation

 Inspect inside the rim cavity, looking at the rim strip and for any sharp corners or protruding spokes.

 The rim valve hole should match the valve of the tube.
-It is possible to use the smaller presta valve in a rim intended for the larger Schrader by using an adapter sleeve.
+It is possible to use the smaller Presta valve in a rim intended for the larger Schrader by using an adapter sleeve.

-Repairing an Inner Tube
+Inner Tube Repair

 Simply replacing the punctured inner tube with a new tube is always the safest and most reliable procedure.
 However, it is possible in some cases to repair a small hole in an inner tube.
 If the hole is quite large, it may not be possible to repair.
-When in doubt replace the tube.
+When in doubt, replace the tube.

-Installing Tire and Tube on Wheel
+Tire and Tube Installation

 - Note directional arrows of tire manufacturer, if any.
 Directional arrows printed on the sidewalls indicate rotation of wheel.
 Not all tires have direction orientation.